The-Balance-FFXIV/balance-static/content/jobs/tanks/paladin/basic-guide.md

 ![Clemency](https://xiv.sleepyshiba.com/pld/assets/skill-clemency.png)
 ![Cover](https://xiv.sleepyshiba.com/pld/assets/skill-cover.png)

 These skills are very niche and infrequently used but have their time and place to shine.
-Clemency is a *significant* DPS loss but enables soloing dungeon bosses when the healer is dead or saving runs when progging raids and trials.
-Cover can be used in niche optimization strategies or for saving a party member from otherwise-lethal damage.
+Clemency is a *significant* DPS loss but enables soloing dungeon bosses when the healer is dead, or saving runs when progging raids and trials.
+Cover can be used in niche optimization strategies or for saving a party member from otherwise lethal damage.
 Covered damage ignores Hallowed Ground.

 - - -

 ## Helpful Macros

-Co-tank macros assume your co-tank is in party slot two (default party sorting)
+Co-tank macros assume your co-tank is in party slot two (default party sorting).

-**Intervention on Co-tank**
+**Intervention on Co-Tank**

 ```
 /merror off